isomerpages/mti-osir/_designation/Designation Process.md

 be issued a Notice of Designation and their designation status will be notified in the <a href="https://www.egazette.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Government Gazette</a> and updated in the <a href="/designation/designated-entities" rel="noopener noreferrer nofollow" target="_blank">list of designated entities</a>.
-The Designation Order may contain information specific to each designated entity.</p>
+The Notice of Designation may contain information specific to each designated entity.</p>
 </li>
 </ul>